Censorship in France: Television

 Classification of films can vary between the theatrical release and television broadcast.
 For example, Zombieland has been classified "Tous publics" in cinema, but when it was broadcast on TV, it was classified -16.
 The CSA is quite permissive about offensive language and sex in relation to the United States and in the United Kingdom.
 For example, South Park can be broadcast at any time of the day, except adjacent to youth programming, because it is classified -10.
 Note that cinema-only and VOD channels have different rules.

 Classification details

-Classification is made by the channels through a "viewing committee" which uses some guidelines proposed by the Conseil supérieur de l'audiovisuel (CSA) to decide of a classification.
-The CSA exerts control at the time of broadcasting, not before, and can investigate further either after a viewer's complaint or on its own behalf.
-Sanctions from the CSA can range from a simple warning to a broadcasting ban.
+Classification is made by the channels through a "viewing committee" which uses some guidelines proposed by the Regulatory Authority for Audiovisual and Digital Communication (ARCOM) to decide of a classification.
+The ARCOM exerts control at the time of broadcasting, not before, and can investigate further either after a viewer's complaint or on its own behalf.
+Sanctions from the ARCOM can range from a simple warning to a broadcasting ban.

-Some of the questions that the CSA want to be asked by viewing committees when evaluating a show are the following.
+Some of the questions that the ARCOM want to be asked by viewing committees when evaluating a show are the following.
 For a series, each episode is evaluated.